blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * To see the full list of coin .conf's see: [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md)

- * Create/edit an `xbridge.conf` file and place the following configuration file in the blocknet wallet data directory (for Windows) C:\Users\[yourusername]\AppData\Roaming\blocknetdx\
+ * Create/edit an `xbridge.conf` file and place the following configuration file in the Blocknet wallet data directory (for Windows) C:\Users\[yourusername]\AppData\Roaming\blocknetdx\

- * Note: to avoid crashes or failed trades, please edit your `xbridge.conf` to feature only and all the coins you wish to trade with
+ * Note: to avoid crashes or failed trades, please edit your `xbridge.conf` to only have the wallets you are trading with

- * Paste the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields
+ * Type in the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields

- * Paste the address of the "labelled receive address" you created for each currency pair

  * Ensure the rest of the configuration matches [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md) for each coin

  * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: `xbridge.conf`